KristopherJR/Down-Under/READ_ME.txt

 Project Title: Down Under
 Developers: Kristopher Randle

-Version: 0.2.21
+Version: 0.2.22
 Date: 22-04-2021

 // --------------- VERSION NOTES --------------- //

-Stopped the player being able to move on death animation.
+Added more coins to the cave level.

 // --------------- NEW SCENES --------------- //